Reachability analysis of linear hybrid systems via block decomposition: Preliminaries

 Let $\H = (\var, \locs, \flow, \inv, \grd, \asgn)$ be a linear hybrid system.
 A (symbolic) state of \H is a pair $\sstate{\loc}{\X} \in \sstates$.
 The \emph{discrete-post operator}, \jump, maps a symbolic state to a set of symbolic states by means of discrete transitions:

 The \emph{reach set} of \H from a set of initial symbolic states $\somesstates_0$ of \H is the smallest set \somesstates of symbolic states such that

+We note that the usual definition of the reach set of a hybrid system is stricter wrt.\ invariants.
+However, practical analysis tools use the above definition for efficiency reasons.

 \emph{Safety properties} can be given as a set of symbolic error states that should be avoided and be encoded as the guard of a transition to a new error location.
-In our implementation we can also check inclusion in the safe states and we do not use the encoding with additional transitions.
+In our implementation we can also check inclusion in the safe states (the complement) and do not require an encoding with additional transitions.